AGLS Board nominations

 The board oversees these streams of work, with key contributions and support from several AGLS committees.
 Nominated board sponsors work closely with the chairs of each committee.
 The Office of Legal Services Coordination (OLSC) within the Attorney General's Department provides secretariat support to the board.

-This year, the board has overseen a range of activities to support government lawyers.
+The board has overseen a range of activities to support government lawyers.
 These include:

 - The very popular Foundational Australian Government Lawyer Training program, which provides training to new government lawyers on the fundamental topics relevant to their work, delivered by senior government lawyers.